giorgiovilardo/SalesTaxKataInFSharp/README.md

 [Kata Text](KATA.md)

 This is more of a journal rather than a readme, as it's a sequential dump of how I approach the problem posed by the kata.
 It's a living document given how little time I have, so I hope to come back to it.
+It's divided in sessions, corresponding to the time I can actually sit and write 😂

+## First session

 ## Domain modeling